Quick answer

 -

-- If the second battery charges fine, the original pack is bad.
+- If the second battery charges with a normal slow red blink, the original pack is likely the problem.

-- If the second battery also faults, the charger is bad.
+- If the second battery also shows the red+yellow pattern with no temperature cause, the charger or its environment is the problem.

 -

 Swap in a known-good charger.
-If you have another DeWalt charger (DCB115, DCB118, DCB112), put the suspect pack on it.
+If you have another DeWalt charger, put the suspect pack on it.
+DCB112 is an alternative DeWalt charger worth trying.

-- If the pack charges fine on the second charger, your DCB115 is bad.
+- If the pack charges fine on the second charger, your DCB115 may be failing.

-- If the pack faults on both chargers, the pack is bad.
+- If the pack faults on both chargers, the pack is the issue.

 -